plabayo/venndb/README.md

 - `enum EmployeeInMemDBErrorKind`: the kind of error that can happen as described for `EmployeeInMemDBError`;
 - `struct EmployeeInMemDBQuery`: the query builder that is used to build a query that can be `execute`d to query data from the db using filters;
 - `struct EmployeeInMemDBQueryResult`: the result when querying using `EmployeeInMemDBQuery` and at least one row was found that matched the defined filters;
+- `struct EmployeeInMemDBQueryResultIter`: the iterator type that is used when calling `EmployeeInMemDBQueryResult::iter`.
+It has no methods/api other then the fact that it is an `Iterator` and can be used as one;

 The visual specifiers of these datastructures will be the same as the `struct` that the `VennDB` macro is applied to.
 E.g. in this example `Employee` has a specifier of `pub` so the above datastructures and their public-apy methods will also be `pub`.